Volkswagen Golf Mk7: Golf GTI

-In many markets including Mexico and South Africa, the GTI version is only available with the five-door body style, with no plans to introduce the three-door body.
+In many markets, including Mexico and South Africa, the GTI is available only with the five-door body style, with no plans to introduce a three-door version.

 Volkswagen introduced a "Rabbit Edition" GTI for the 2019 model year.
-The Rabbit Edition featured a LED lighting package, a "Vmax" spoiler, 18-inch "Pretoria" alloy wheels painted in gloss black, and red tags embroidered with the VW Rabbit logo on the seat.
+The Rabbit Edition featured an LED lighting package, a "Vmax" spoiler, 18-inch "Pretoria" alloy wheels painted in gloss black, and red tags embroidered with the VW Rabbit logo on the seat.

-Volkswagen's Mexican division introduced an "Oettinger" version for the GTI for the 2021 model year.
-The Oettinger version features an aerodynamic kit for the front fascia with lip and splitters, side skirts, a new rear bumper with integrated diffuser and a new spoiler with flaps, which stand out next to the version-specific 18-inch wheel set and black side mirrors.
-It is available in three colour options; Pure White, Tornado Red and Cornflower Blue.
-It will go on sale on 7 December 2020 and 700 units will only be built.
+Volkswagen's Mexican division introduced an "Oettinger" version of the GTI for the 2021 model year.
+The Oettinger version features an aerodynamic kit for the front fascia with a lip and splitters, side skirts, a new rear bumper with an integrated diffuser, and a new spoiler with flaps, which stand out next to the version-specific 18-inch wheel set and black side mirrors.
+It is available in three colour options: Pure White, Tornado Red and Cornflower Blue.
+It will go on sale on 7 December 2020, and only 700 units will be built.